-A resistance measurement is NEVER made in a live circuit; an ohmmeter is a source of current and acts much like a short circuit.
+A resistance measurement is NEVER made in a live circuit; an ohmmeter is a source of voltage and acts much like an additional power supply.

 A current measurement is seldom made because the ammeter must be connected in series with the device being tested.
 This requires wires to be disconnected or cut.

 For your own safety, and for the safety and accuracy of the device, here are a few rules to remember before you use a DMM:

 A voltage measurement is made by placing the test leads in parallel with the device or source under test.

 Measuring voltage across any electrical or electronic component or device is also referred to as measuring the voltage drop.

 Make sure that you dial the mode selector to the proper position to measure volts AC or volts DC.

 Be sure to check that your voltmeter is operational before testing a live circuit.
 This can be done by measuring a known voltage.